paulhnguyen/decathlon_simulation/README.md

 #### Baseline

 Let $i$ denote the athlete, and $j$ the decathlon observation.
-For each decathlon $j$, we observe the age of the athlete, vector of events, ${X}_{i,j}$, and total number of points, $P_{i,j}$.
-We standardize each variable to have zero mean and standard deviation of one.
+For each decathlon $j$, we observe the age of the athlete, vector of events, $X_{i,j}$, and total number of points, $P_{i,j}$.
 We can now directly model total decathlon points with our baseline model, using only age as our sole covariate:

 $$
 P_{i,j} = \alpha_i + \sum_d \beta_d \cdot \phi_d(X_{{age, i,j}})  + \epsilon_{i,j}, \quad \epsilon_{i,j} \sim N(0, \sigma^2)